library-data-platform/ldp/doc/User_Guide.md

 In this example, `json_extract_path_text(data, 'status', 'name')` refers to the `name` field nested within the `status` field.

-It is strongly recommended to use the function `json_extract_path_text()` to maintain compatibility with Redshift as a future upgrade path.

 3\.
 Relational attributes vs. JSON
 ----------------------------------